microsoft/FastTrack/CONTRIBUTING.md

 ## New Tools

 * Tools are defined as applications or "something" more than a script.
-Generally they are compiled and have releases
+Usually they are compiled and have releases
 * Tools generally go into their own repo, which we need to create.
 Please open an issue to discuss adding a new tool

 ## Bug Fixes